 Photo by Frances Carter

-You can watch the video for "Expert in a Dying Field" below.
-Expert in a Dying Field, the album, is due out September 16 on Carpark Records and can be pre-ordered here.
-For more on The Beths, check out the artist's website.
-Upcoming tour date are below the video.
+You can watch the video for "Dorothy Bay" below.
+Ceremony is due out April 28 on Ba Da Bing.
+The album can be pre-ordered here.
+For more on Tiny Ruins, check out the band's website.